Non-Alcohol Related Fatty Liver Disease (NAFLD)

 Liver enzyme blood tests lack specificity to diagnose or assess the stage for liver damage/ scarring.
 Normal LFTs do not exclude liver scarring.

 A liver biopsy is very useful to diagnose steatohepatitis and stage for any liver fibrosis.
-However, non invasive tests are clearly preferable.
+However, non invasive blood tests or scoring systems are clearly preferable.

-There are no routinely performed blood tests or biomarkers to diagnose or grade the severity of any liver inflammation in NAFLD – the key mediating process towards liver scarring.
+There are currently no routinely performed blood tests or biomarkers to diagnose or grade the severity of any liver inflammation in NAFLD.
+Inflammation is the key mediating process towards liver scarring.

 The pragmatic approach involves the use of a scoring system based on clinical parameters and blood results, or a specialised scan, to look for liver fibrosis (the actual damage).
 The examples include: